 - 7.1.
-Support a review of classroom strategies that promote school-wide equity and inclusive education policies and practices. - 7.2.
+Support a review of classroom strategies that promote school-wide equity and inclusive education, anti-racism, anti-oppression policies and practices. - 7.2.
 Allocate resources to provide ongoing opportunities for students, school leaders, teachers, support staff and trustees to participate in equity and inclusive education training and leadership initiatives. - 7.3.
-Provide antiracism and anti-discrimination training to students, administrators, teachers, support staff and trustees. - 7.4.
-Promote collaboration among staff to select and implement best practices in equity and inclusive education.
+Provide antiracism, anti-oppression and anti-discrimination training to students, administrators, teachers, support staff and trustees. - 7.4.
+Promote collaboration among staff to select and implement best practices in equity and inclusive education. - 7.5.

-- 7.5.
 Build staff capacity through ongoing professional learning that is based on needs determined through results-oriented and evidence-based research. - 7.6.
-Encourage and support students in their efforts to promote social justice, equity, antiracism, and anti-discrimination in the school and classrooms. - 7.7.
+Encourage and support students in their efforts to promote social justice, equity, antiracism, anti-oppression and anti-discrimination in the school and classrooms. - 7.7.
 Undertake initiatives which promote a welcoming and respectful school environment and provide timely and specific feedback that will further school-wide equitable practices.